busecoban/busecoban/README.md

  <h1 align="center">Hi <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">
 , I'm Buse Coban</h1>
-<h3 align="center">Third Year Computer Science & Engineering Student</h3>
+<h3 align="center">Fourth Year Computer Science & Engineering Student</h3>

  I'm currently pursuing my Bachelor's degree in Computer Science & Engineering at Akdeniz University, and I'm in my third year.

  As a passionate and curious individual in the field of software development, I've gained experience in various projects and continuously strive to improve myself.
-I'm particularly interested in technologies like Java,Spring and Kotlin.I'm currently focusing on learning Swift.
+I'm particularly interested in technologies like Java,Spring and Kotlin.I'm currently focusing on learning Vue.

  I would describe myself as a good team member.
 Throughout my university life, I have actively participated in various social organizations.I thrive on collaboration, enjoy acquiring new skills, and have a passion for exploring the ever-evolving world of technology.